qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 So he should choose at most $ x_i \le \alpha^3 $, right?
 Yes.
 But he should then also choose at most $ x_i \le \alpha^4 $, and so on...

-By this logic, he needs to infintely undercut the ceiling for the target $\bar x$.
-And since everyone else is also undecutting, $\bar x$ keeps moving down.
+By this logic, he needs to infintely undercut the ceiling for the target $\alpha \bar x$.
+And since everyone else is also undecutting, $\alpha \bar x$ keeps moving down.
 Thus by this process, you get the Nash equilibrium that all lemmings should choose
 $$
 \begin{equation*}
 x_i^* = \underset{n \to \infty}{\lim}{\alpha}^n \bar X = 0.